ArmanRuhit/llm_engineering/README.md

 - Text-to-image generation with multiple models
 - Speech synthesis and audio processing
 - Building multimodal applications
+- Quantized LLM inference with 4-bit precision
+- Automated meeting minutes generation from audio recordings
+- Speech-to-text with Whisper models

 ## Requirements

-This project requires Python 3.13 or higher with the dependencies listed in the pyproject.toml file.
+This project requires Python 3.13 or higher with the dependencies listed in the pyproject.toml file, including:
+- transformers - For accessing Hugging Face models
+- diffusers - For text-to-image generation
+- torch - PyTorch for tensor operations
+- faster-whisper - For efficient speech recognition
+- bitsandbytes - For model quantization
+- requests/httpx - For API communications

 ## Setup Instructions